American entry into World War I: Views of the elites

 Finally, there were the Atlanticists.
-Unambiguously pro-Allied, this group had championed American intervention in the war since the sinking of the Lusitania and also strongly supported the Preparedness Movement.
-Proponents also advocated for an enduring postwar alliance with Great Britain, which they saw as vital to maintaining America's future security.
-Prominent among the Anglophile Eastern establishment, supporters included, former President Theodore Roosevelt, Major General Leonard Wood, lawyer and diplomat Joseph Hodges Choate, former Secretary of War Henry Stimson, Manhattan attorney Paul D. Cravath and Senators Henry Cabot Lodge of Massachusetts and Elihu Root of New York.
+Politically conservative and unambiguously pro-Allied, this faction had championed US intervention in the war since the sinking of the Lusitania and also strongly supported the Preparedness Movement.
+Proponents also advocated for an enduring postwar alliance with Great Britain, which they saw as vital to maintaining the future security of the US.
+Prominent among the Anglophile Eastern establishment, supporters included former U.S. President Theodore Roosevelt, Major General Leonard Wood, lawyer and diplomat Joseph Hodges Choate, former Secretary of War Henry Stimson, and Senators Henry Cabot Lodge of Massachusetts and Elihu Root of New York.

 Public opinion

 Parties

-A surprising factor in the development of American public opinion was how little the political parties became involved.
+A surprising factor in the development of US public opinion was how little the political parties became involved.
 Wilson and the Democrats in 1916 campaigned on the slogan "He kept us out of war!", saying a Republican victory would mean war with both Mexico and Germany.
-His position probably was critical in winning the Western states.
+His position probably was critical in winning the western states.
 Charles Evans Hughes, the GOP candidate, insisted on downplaying the war issue.